HappyTetrahedron/penguard/README.md

     then monitored.
 They optionally support the Penguard Penguin Protocol, allowing them to take actions when they are lost.

-Penguard Discovery Server
+Penguard Liaison Server

 :   allows guardians to find each other easily.
 Guardians register with
-    the Penguard Discovery Server (henceforth referred to as PDS).
+    the Penguard Liaison Server (henceforth referred to as PLS).
 The server keeps a list of all currently active Penguard groups, including information on the group’s guardians and penguins.
     Guardians can request information on a specific group.
 The server